fcno/log-reader/docs/README-en.md

 ## Thanks

-👋 Thanks to the people and organizations below for taking the time to build open-source projects that were used in this **Package**.
+👋 Thanks to the people and organizations below for taking the time to build open-source projects that were used in this **package**.

 - ❤️ [Laravel](https://github.com/laravel) for the  **packages**: